 Every fish will attack a bait differently.
 Some fish will attack anything that moves at full force.
 Some will investigate the bait before attacking it.

-There are fish will not go for the bait if they see the fishing line attached to the bait.
-Therefore, when you need the best bait presentation possible then a leader made from Fluorocarbon fishing line will be your best bet.
+There are fish that will not go for the bait if they see the fishing line attached to the bait.
+Therefore, when you need the best bait presentation possible, then a leader made from Fluorocarbon fishing line will be your best bet.